n4ze3m/matrix2d/README.md

 + ```compareobject(list,operation,obj)``` compare values inside an array with given object and operations. function will return a  new boolen array

 + ```concatenate(listA,listB,{axis})``` Concatenation refers to joining.
-This function is used to join two or more arrays of the same shape along a specified axis.
-The function takes the following parameters note: Axis along which arrays have to be joined.
-Default is 0
+This function is used to join two arrays of the same shape along a specified axis.
+The function takes the following parameters.Axis along which arrays have to be joined.
+Default is 0 *concatenation of n number of arrays comming soon.....*

 *As soon as possible, more features will be available.*